MicrosoftDocs/winrt-api/windows.services.store/storerequesthelper_sendrequestasync_58590558.md

 >**Note**&nbsp;&nbsp;The requests described in this section can only be used by developer accounts that are specially provisioned to use them.
 These requests are not currently available to most developer accounts.

 This method supports a set of requests for monetization and engagement scenarios.
 To submit these requests, pass the value 7 or 8 to the *requestKind* parameter along with a JSON-formatted string to the *parametersAsJson* parameter that indicates the request you want to submit along with any related arguments.
-The *requestKind* values differ in the following ways:
+These *requestKind* values differ in the following ways:

   * When you pass the value 7, the requests are performed in the context of the current device.
 This value can only be used on Windows 10 Creators Update or later.